borisdev/cpal-llm-chain-demo/README.md

 # Plan as Narrative, Test as Code

-Leverage a LLM to make community planning better.
+Leverage an LLM to make community planning better.

 ## Objective